HITECHCRIME/HC_SG131/README.md

 right up to the foreign lands
 lick'em from behind the glass
 we will close the deals
-coz we made them, isn't that right bra?
+as we made them for ya

 to my guise